Aanuja/Demorepo/DCOS_1.8.0_draft.md

 	```

-*	 **golang 1.5.2 image** or above -- Create a golang:1.7 image using the below dockerfile.
+*	 **golang 1.5.2 image** or above -- Create a golang:1.7 image using the below contents.

   _**Notes:**_